dksingh04/python_programming/image-processing-opencv/README.md

 #Opencv
-Exploring opencv library and explored different features of opencv library.
+Exploration of opencv library and different features of the library.